bparanj/crystal/computer/basics/benchmark.md

 4. Perform the benchmarks:
    - Install and configure the selected benchmark tools on each laptop with Kali Linux.
    - Run the benchmark tests according to your established methodology.
-   - Record the results, including relevant metrics and scores, for each laptop model.
+   - Record the results,  relevant metrics and scores, for each laptop model.

 5. Analyze and interpret the results:
    - Review the benchmark results and analyze the performance data.